|2009 Copa Libertadores|

 CB: Raúl Madero (Argentina)

-He played for Boca Juniors and Huracán but he came into his own with the Estudiantes de La Plata team that won several national and international titles between 1967 and 1970.
+Raúl Madero played for Boca Juniors and Huracán but he came into his own with the Estudiantes de La Plata team that won several national and international titles between 1967 and 1970.
 He was also cited for the national team.
 He scored only nine goals for Estudiantes, but one of these goals was a crucial header against Quilmes that helped Estudiantes avoid relegation.
+He became a physicians after he retired form playing.

 CB: José Luis Brown (Argentina)

-Most of his 14-year professional career was spent with Estudiantes, for which he appeared in more than 300 official games and won two major titles.
-He also competed professionally in Colombia, France and Spain.
-Nicknamed Tata, Brown represented the Argentine national team at the 1986 World Cup and three Copa América.
-In 1986, he replaced Daniel Passarella at the WC Finals.
+José Luis Brown spent most of his career with Estudiantes, for which he appeared in more than 300 official games and won two major titles.
+He also played in Colombia, France and Spain.
+Nicknamed Tata, Brown represented Argentina at the 1986 World Cup and three Copa América.
+In 1986, he replaced Daniel Passarella at the World Cup Finals.
+He played every minutes of the tournament.
 He scored his only international goal in the final against West Germany.

 |Jose Luis Brown|

-He holds the record for the most league appearances for Estudiantes de La Plata in the professional era with 467.
-Nicknamed "Titi" Herrera was noted for his short stature and intense play, he played a total of 481 games for the La Plata club in all competitions.
+Abel Ernesto Herrera holds the record for the most league appearances for Estudiantes de La Plata with 467 between 1972 and 1988.
+Nicknamed "Titi" Herrera was noted for his short stature and intense play.
 He is a one-club man having played his entire professional career for Estudiantes.
+He played under Carlos Bilardo and Eduardo Luján Manera.

 DM: Miguel Russo (Argentina)

-Russo was a one club man; he played his entire career for Estudiantes de La Plata, from 1975 to his retirement in 1988.
-A defensive midfielder, Russo was a staple of the team that won two back-to-back championships in the 1982–83 season.
-Although Russo was called on by national team coach Carlos Bilardo to play in the 1986 FIFA World Cup qualifiers, a string of minor injuries prevented him from traveling to the main event in Mexico, which Argentina ultimately won.
+Russo played his entire career for Estudiantes de La Plata, from 1975 to 1988.
+He was a staple of the team that won two back-to-back championships in the 1982–83 season.
+Although Russo was called on by national team coach Carlos Bilardo to play in the 1986 World Cup qualifiers, a string of minor injuries prevented him from going to the 1986 World Cup Finals in which Argentina won their second World Cup.

 DM: Carlos Bilardo (Argentina)

-As a player, Pachamé was a defensive midfielder for the Estudiantes de La Plata team that won three successive editions of the Copa Libertadores from 1968 to 1970, and the 1968 Copa Intercontinental.
-In those teams, he formed part of a fearsome midfield, along with Carlos Bilardo and Eduardo Flores.
-He also played for the Argentina national team and Boca Juniors.
-Later in his career he had short spells with Quilmes, Lanús, Deportivo Independiente Medellín and Rochester Lancers.
+Pachamé was a defensive midfielder for the Estudiantes de La Plata team that won three successive Copa Libertadores from 1968 to 1970, and the 1968 Copa Intercontinental.
+He formed part of a fearsome midfield, along with Carlos Bilardo and Eduardo Flores.
+He also played Boca Juniors, Quilmes, Lanús, Deportivo Independiente Medellín and Rochester Lancers.

 CM: Alejandro Sabella (Argentina)

-Born in Buenos Aires, he began his playing career with River Plate in his home country before moving to England in 1978 to play for Sheffield United.
+Born in Buenos Aires, Alejandro Sabella began his playing career with River Plate in his home country before moving to England in 1978 to play for Sheffield United.
 Known as "Alex" while in England, Sabella then had a spell with another English side, Leeds United, before returning to South America and representing Estudiantes, Grêmio, Ferro Carril Oeste and finishing his career with Irapuato.
-Capped 8 times.
+He was capped 8 times.

-Ponce was a part of Estudiantes coached by Carlos Bilardo that won two back-to-back titles. and Ponce was called by Bilardo (now national coach) to the national team.
-His trademark were his precision free kicks, and his skill with the ball, both dribbling and passing, was often decisive in fast-break attack.
+José Daniel Ponce was a part of Estudiantes coached by Carlos Bilardo that won two back-to-back titles.
+His trademark were his precision free kicks, and his skill with the ball, both dribbling and passing.
 In 1983 Ponce was selected to join the Argentina squad for the Copa América 1983.
 He later took part in the process that led to Argentina's victory in the 1986 World Cup.

 AM: Patrício Hernández (Argentina)

-Hernández started his career in 1974 at Estudiantes de La Plata, a club that he would later manage.
-He was transferred to Italian team Torino F.C. in 1982 for a then record transfer fee for Estudiantes.
-After the disappointment of going to, but not playing in, the world Cup, Hernández played for 2 seasons with Torino before moving to fellow Italian side Ascoli.
+Hernández started his career in 1974 at Estudiantes de La Plata.
+He was transferred to Torino FC in 1982 for a then record transfer fee for Estudiantes.
+He played for 2 seasons with Torino before moving to fellow Italian side Ascoli.
 In 1985 Hernández returned to Argentina to play for River Plate.
 He was part of the team that won the Copa Libertadores in 1986.
 In 1987, he moved to Argentinos Juniors.

 AM/CM: Juan Sebastián Verón (Argentina)

-Son of a Estudiantes de La Plata great Juan Ramon Veron, he was also a hero at the club.
+Juan Sebastian Veron was the son of a Estudiantes de La Plata great Juan Ramon Veron.
+He was also a hero at the club.
 Both father and son won the Copa Libertadores for the club.
-He also had an extended career in Europe, playing for Parma, Lazio, Sampdoria, Manchester United, Chelsea, Inter Milan, etc. He was considered one of the best Argentine player of his generation, winning 73 caps.
+He also played briefly for Boca Juniors in 1996.
+He had an extended career in Europe, playing for Parma, Lazio, Sampdoria, Manchester United, Chelsea, Inter Milan, etc. He was considered one of the best Argentine player of his generation, winning 73 caps between 1996 and 2010.

 |Juan Sebastian Veron|

-Nicknamed La Bruja (The Witch), Juan Ramón Verón played for Estudiantes de La Plata, who were a dominant force in Argentine football during the late 1960s.
+Nicknamed La Bruja (The Witch), Juan Ramón Verón played for Estudiantes de La Plata during the late 1960s.
 Verón was considered its greatest player.
-Among the memorable goals he scored are his "bicycle kick" goal against Racing Club, his header in the Intercontinental Cup championship against Manchester United and, most famously, his glorious hat-trick against Brazil's Palmeiras in the finals of the 1968 Copa Libertadores.
+The fans remembered his "bicycle kick" goal against Racing Club, his header in the Intercontinental Cup championship against Manchester United and, most famously, his glorious hat-trick against Brazil's Palmeiras in the finals of the 1968 Copa Libertadores.
 He also played for Panathinaikos F.C. of Athens, Greece in 1972 and for Junior in Colombia.

 |Juan Ramon Veron|

-Flores started his playing career in 1962 with Estudiantes, he went on to make 165 league appearances for the club scoring 65 goals.
-He was part of Osvaldo Zubeldía's team that won the 1967 Metropolitano championship, followed by three successive Copa Libertadores titles from 1968 to 1970.
-Flores missed the 1968 Copa Intercontinental championship win against Manchester United, but played on the losing side against AC Milan in 1969 and Feyenoord in 1970.
+Eduardo Flores started his playing career in 1962 with Estudiantes, he went on to make 165 league appearances for the club scoring 65 goals.
+He was part of Osvaldo Zubeldía's team that won three successive Copa Libertadores titles from 1968 to 1970.
 In 1972, Flores joined French team AS Nancy where he played out the remainder of his career.

-Guaita played for Estudiantes de la Plate before moving to Roma .
+Enrique Guaita played for Estudiantes de la Plate, where he was part of the famous attack Los Profesores before moving to AS Roma .
+He was the top-scorer of the Italian league in 1934–35, with 28 goals.
 In 1936, he returned to Argentina to play for Racing Club because he feared that he would be drafted into the army.
 He was capped 4 times for Argentina.
-While in Italy, he was capped 10 times for Italy and won the WC in 1934 with them.
+While in Italy, he was capped 10 times for Italy.
+He won the World Cup in 1934 with them, where he scored a goal in the semi-final.

 Ricardo Infante was the 2nd highest scoring player in the history of Estudiantes de La Plata and the 6th highest scoring player in the professional era of the Primera División Argentina.
 Against Rosario Central in 1948, he scored a goal using rabona from 31 meters out.
-In 1958, Infante was part of the Argentina squad that played in the 1958 FIFA World Cup.
+From 1947 to 1958, Infante played 5 times for Argentina.
+He was part of the Argentina squad that played in the 1958 World Cup.

 ST: Alberto Zozaya (Argentina)

-Alberto "Don Padilla" Zozaya started his career in the early 1930s with Estudiantes.
-He was the first player to score a goal in the professional era of Argentine football, which began in 1931.
-He became an integral part of the Estudiantes team of the 1930s nicknamed "Los Profesores" (The Professors).
-In 1937, Zozaya played in the South American Championship 1937 helping Argentina to win the title with a contribution of 5 goals
+Alberto Zozaya was the first player to score a goal in the professional era of Argentine football, which began in 1931.
+He became an integral part of the Estudiantes team of the 1930s nicknamed "Los Profesores" (The Professors). he also played for Racing Club de Avellaneda and Bella Vista in Uruguay.
+In 1937, Zozaya played in the South American Championship 1937 helping Argentina to win the title scoring 5 goals

 ST: Manuel Ferreira (Argentina)

-Ferreira was part of the Argentine squad that won the football silver medal at the 1928 Olympic tournament.
-He also captained the Argentine team at the 1930 FIFA World Cup finals, in which Argentina finished as runner-up.
-Ferreira won the Copa America championship with Argentina in 1929 and also won the Copa Newton in 1927 and 1928.
+Manuel Ferreira was part of the Argentine squad that won the football silver medal at the 1928 Olympic tournament.
+He also captained the Argentine team at the 1930 World Cup finals, in which Argentina finished as runner-up.
+He won the Copa America championship with Argentina in 1929 and also won the Copa Newton in 1927 and 1928.

 ST: Manuel Pelegrina (Argentina)

-Pelegrina started his career with Estudiantes in 1938, he played for the club until their relegation in 1952 when he left with Ricardo Infante to join Club Atlético Huracán.
+Manuel Pelegrina started his career with Estudiantes in 1938, he played for the club until their relegation in 1952 when he left with Ricardo Infante to join Club Atlético Huracán.
 Pellegrina only played one season with Huracán before returning to Estudiantes.
-During his time at Estudiantes Pelegrina made a number of appearances for Argentina, including games at the South American Championship 1945
+During his time at Estudiantes Pelegrina made a number of appearances for Argentina, including games at the South American Championship 1945.
+He played for Defensores Cambaceres at the end of his career.

-Marcos Angeleri, Leandro Desábato, Néstor Craviotto, Rodrigo Braña, Marcos Conigliaro, Miguel Ángel Lauri, Hugo Gottardi, Eduardo Luján Manera.
+Marcos Angeleri, Leandro Desábato, Néstor Craviotto, Rodrigo Braña, Marcos Conigliaro, Hugo Gottardi, Eduardo Luján Manera, Oscar Pezzano, Miguel Ángel Lauri, Alejandro Scopelli, Marcelo Trobbiani,

--- Most of the squad came within the ranks of two great teams, but Juan Sebastián Verón and Mariano Andújar were only members of the 2009 Copa Libertadores team on my team.
+-- In 2009, Estudiantes won the Copa Libertadores after a 39 years wait.
+Juan Sebastián Verón and goalkeeper Mariano Andújar were only members of the 2009 Copa Libertadores team on my all-time team.
 Leandro Desábato is on the Honorable Mention list.
+Juan Sebastián Verón was the MVP of the tournament.

--- Patricio Hernández is the club's record transfer-out.
+-- Patricio Hernández is the club's record transfer-out when he joined Torino in 1982.

 Billiard started largely because of his legendary status with the club, but perhaps helped by his coaching career as well.
 Juan Ramon Veron plays on the left side.